py-lidbox/lidbox/examples/common-voice/README.md

 * [`tar`](https://www.gnu.org/software/tar)
 * [`tensorflow`](https://www.tensorflow.org/install) 2.1 or newer

-Python 3.8.2 with TensorFlow 2.2.0-rc2 should work also.
+Python 3.8.2 with TensorFlow 2.2.0-rc2 has also been tested.

 ## Steps